GanpatJangra/ganpatjangra.me/README.md

 `##########################`
 Some important information :-

-I am use some resource paid and free like svg from https://elements.envato.com Animation from https://tail-animista.vercel.app
+I am use some resource paid and free like svg from https://elements.envato.com and https://icons8.com/icon

+Animation from https://tail-animista.vercel.app

 `########################`